-Sherri A Marchese You described that scene so well that when I finally scrolled through the pictures it was exactly how I had imagined in my mind.
-The most poignant photo to me was the one with the 3 pair of matching checkered drawstring britches!
+Sherri A Marchese, you described that scene so well that when I finally scrolled through the pictures it was exactly how I had imagined in my mind.
+The most poignant photo to me was the one with the 3 pairs of matching checkered drawstring britches!
 Funny how a clothesline can tell such a story.
 Great piece and photos!

 Patsy O’Brien Such sweet memories…

-Sue Harris My washing goes out on the line every day..still very common practise in UK..can’t beat line dried linens.
+Sue Harris My washing goes out on the line every day..still a very common practice in UK..can’t beat line-dried linens.